learning-at-home/hivemind/README.md

 ## Example Use Cases

 This section lists projects that leverage hivemind for decentralized training.
-If you have succesfully trained a model or created a downstream repository with the help of our library, feel free to submit a pull request that adds your project to this list.
+If you have successfully trained a model or created a downstream repository with the help of our library, feel free to submit a pull request that adds your project to this list.

 * **Petals** ([webpage](https://petals.ml), [code](https://github.com/bigscience-workshop/petals)) — a decentralized platform for inference and fine-tuning of 100B+ language models.